gocd/docs.go.cd/advanced_usage/admin_spawn_multiple_jobs.md

+---
+description: Run a job on a group of agents
+keywords: GoCD jobs, configure XML, configure Admin UI, test parallelization
+---

 ## Run a Job on a group of Agents

 Sometimes there is a particular job that you may wish to run on all agents in an environment, or in all agents that match a certain resource tag.
 For example you may want to run a system update on all linux agents, or install a new piece of software.

-Go will run the Job on all agents that match the environment and resources specified in the job.
+GoCD will run the Job on all agents that match the environment and resources specified in the job.

 If an agent is missing or lost contact, a job will be scheduled.
 When the agent comes back on line, the job will be re-scheduled.